hcrump/hcrump.github.io/javascript.md

 arr2 = [4, 5, 6];
 let merged = [0, ...ar, 2, ...ar2];
-let arrcopy = [...arr]; // this is a copy, not a reference
+let arrcopy = [...arr]; // this is a copy, not a reference newarr = arr.slice()// test if this works to slice entire array for copy
 ```

 ### Add/Del Elements